 Scripture Reading: Matthew 1-2 …

 People today try and try to find something to satisfy the desire to be "fulfilled" … to find meaning in the daily existence we call "life."
-Yet, as you read Matthew's gospel record of Jesus' birth you will hear him often using the word "fulfill" or "fulfilled" with a somewhat different meaning.
+But as you read Matthew's gospel record of Jesus' birth you will hear him often using the word "fulfill" or "fulfilled" with a somewhat different meaning.
 As a Jew writing to his fellow Jews, Matthew was aware that many did not believe that Jesus was the promised Messiah, the "Anointed One," the "Christ," that He was, in fact, the fulfillment of the prophecies found throughout their holy scriptures (writings), what we call the “Old Testament.”
 The same is true for many reading the Bible today.
 There is often little understanding of what led up to Jesus' birth and why the circumstances of His birth are so important to know and to believe.
 The truth is that you will never find the “fulfillment” you are looking for until you believe that JESUS is the fulfillment of all of God’s promises!!

-Imagine not having the Old Testament Scriptures and reading the genealogy of Joseph in Matthew 1.
-"A record of the genealogy of Jesus Christ the Son of David, the son of Abraham" (vs. 1).
+Imagine not having the Old Testament Scriptures and reading the genealogy of Jesus Christ in Matthew 1: "A record of the genealogy of Jesus Christ the Son of David, the son of Abraham" (vs. 1).
 Who is David and who is Abraham?
 And verse 2 is no better: "Abraham was the father of Isaac, Isaac the father of Jacob, Jacob the father of Judah and his brothers."
-So what!?!
+So what?!
 And then all of the names that follow.
 Do we really need to read this?
 What is there to understand??
 Why are these names so important?
 Because it is here that you discover who Jesus IS, why He came and what all of this has to do with you.
 The first two verses of Matthew’s Gospel, the first two verses of what we call the “New Testament,” tie the past to the present and ultimately to the future for all who believe that Jesus IS the Christ, the promised Messiah, the Savior and Lord of His people!

 Place your hope in Jesus today and know that through faith in Him you have peace with God, the forgiveness of your sins and life ETERNAL!!
 If you believe in Him, He is with you now, He will be with you forever, and you are HIS.
 "Rejoice in the Lord" for, indeed, "It was fulfilled!"
 "For no matter how many promises God has made, they are 'Yes' in Christ Jesus" (II Corinthians 1:20).
 True fulfillment comes in knowing, loving and serving Jesus!